 Proclaiming Christ's truth was the early Christians' great mission.
 Therefore it was also one of the great attractions that Blessed Josemaría found in them.
 For him this apostolic zeal was an example for those of our time as well: "To follow in Christ's footsteps, today's apostle does not need to reform anything, but even less has he to take no part in the contemporary affairs going on around him.
 He has only to act as the first Christians did, and give life to his environment."
+76

-The Founder of Opus Dei, as did the early Christians, saw in religious ignorance one of the greatest obstacles confronting the spread of the faith.
-The our life we are repeating the life of the early Christians.
+The Founder of Opus Dei, as did the early Christians, saw in religious ignorance one of the greatest obstacles confronting the spread of the faith.77 "In our life we are repeating the life of the early Christians.
 We too will often find on our way the most dismal religious ignorance, which demands of us a deep and constant apostolate of doctrine.
 And this not only among the pagans of our time, but also among more than a few who would be upset if we did not call them Catholics."
-The confidence of the following the pagans of our time, but also among more than a few who would be upset if we did not call them Catholics.
+78

-The apostolic efforts of the first Christians was based on the personal apostolate of each of our first brothers and sisters in the faith.
+The apostolic efforts of the first Christians was based on the personal apostolate of each of our first brothers and sisters in the faith.79